-Experimentally, an old world monkey of the species \textit{Macaca fuscata} was used as an animal model.
-This species of macaque has great anatomical and evolutionary similarity with humans, making them an excellent platform for the study of the human brain \citep{iriki2008neuroscience}.
-Being the \textit{Macaca fuscata} one of the main primates used as experimental model in neuroscience, specially among Japanese neuroscientists \citep{isa2009japanese}.
+Experimentally, an old-world monkey of the species \textit{Macaca fuscata} was used as an animal model.
+This species of macaque has considerable anatomical and evolutionary similarities with humans, making them an excellent platform for the study of the human brain \citep{iriki2008neuroscience}.